-Several LMF site alternatives have been identified in the vicinity of Gilroy, with a likely alternative in the vicinity of Morgan Hill, approximately 10 miles north of Gilroy station.
+Several LMF site alternatives have been identified in the vicinity of Gilroy, with a likely alternative in the vicinity of Morgan Hill, approximately 10 miles north of Gilroy station and approximately 20 miles south of San Jose Diridon station.
 A LMF site alternative has been identified in Brisbane, approximately 10 miles south of San Francisco Transbay Station.
 For the purposes of the service planning done for this report the locations for the two northern LMFs have been assumed.
 These locations are consistent with the service planning done for the 2016 Business Plan.